 In 2007, he and Dana founded inkGround, a studio in rural Northern California, running an annual summer workshop that explores the relationship of wild nature with dance, utilizing the surrounding forests, rivers and ocean-side as new media for the life/dance investigation.

-Shinichi has been teaching dance composition at Mills College since 2009.
-He has also taught a semester at UC Davis and various master classes and lectures at UC Riverside, SF State, Stanford University, Orange County College, Missoula State University and numerous workshops throughout the USA and Europe.
+Shinichi is the editor of the book “95 Rituals” and has been teaching dance composition at Mills College since 2009.
+He has also taught at UC Davis, UC Riverside, UC Berkeley, SF State University, Stanford University, Colorado University in Boulder, Orange County College, Missoula State University, Anna Halprin’s Mountain Home Studio and numerous intensive workshops throughout the USA and Europe.

 He has been an Artist in Residence at ODC Theater, SF from 2009-2012, Headlands Center for the Arts in 2008, Wattis Artist in Residence at Yerba Buena Center for the Arts in 2002, Schloss Bröllin, Germany in 2001, Fabrik Potsdam, Germany in 2001 and La Friche, Marseille, France in 1998.